JonathanAlbarran/deadline-cloud-for-keyshot-macos/README.md

 - The script will detect installed KeyShot versions and prompt you to choose one if multiple versions are found.
 - If KeyShot is running, the script will provide options to save your work and close KeyShot, force close KeyShot, or exit the script.
-- The script will download and install the necessary Python packages in a virtual environment.
+- The script will check for and install Xcode Command Line Tools if necessary.
+- It will create a Python virtual environment and install the required packages.
-- It will set up required environment variables and create a launch agent to ensure these variables are set for KeyShot.
+- The script will set up required environment variables and create a launch agent to ensure these variables are set for KeyShot.
 - The AWS Deadline Cloud submission script will be downloaded and placed in the appropriate KeyShot Scripts folder.
+- A KeyShot DC Launcher app will be created and added to the Dock for easy access.
-- At the end of the installation, you'll have the option to launch KeyShot immediately.
+- At the end of the installation, you'll receive instructions on how to launch KeyShot with the correct environment settings.

+## Usage

+After installation, always use the "KeyShot DC Launcher" from your Applications folder or Dock to start KeyShot.
+This ensures that KeyShot runs with the necessary environment variables for AWS Deadline Cloud integration.

 ## Troubleshooting